Over the years, one condition of employment after another has been thrust upon professional truck drivers.

 By signing the new company policy, the truckers knew -- until they left their jobs -- that they were going to be financially responsible for any inspection violations connected with the trucks.

-As a result, they were going to force the trucking company to spend the money to bring the company's trucks into compliance.
+In order to keep from paying this money out of pocket, they were going to force the trucking company to spend the money to bring the company's trucks into compliance.

 A rash of mechanical work -- including the replacement of numerous tires and brake work -- was the first thing that happened.